Programs Offered

 GEOL 4093 (4) Remote Sensing of the Environment

 Covers acquisition and interpretation of environmental data by remote sensing.
-Discusses theory and sensors, as well as manual and computerized interpretation methods.
+Discusses theory and sensors as well as manual and computerized interpretation methods.
 Stresses infrared and microwave portions of the spectrum.

-Equivalent - Duplicate Degree Credit Not Granted: GEOL 5093 and GEOG 4093 and GEOG 5093
+Equivalent - Duplicate Degree Credit Not Granted: GEOG 5093 and GEOG 4093 and GEOL 5093

 Additional Information: Arts Sci Gen Ed: Distribution-Natural Sci Lab